 (Sahar Zaman is an independent newscaster, arts journalist and curator.
 She has founded Asia’s first web channel on the arts, Hunar TV.)

-(This article is being republished from The Quint’s archives on the birth anniversary of Tyeb Mehta.
-It was first published on 7 July 2015.)
+(This article was first published on 7 July 2015 and is being reposted from The Quint’s archives on the birth anniversary of Tyeb Mehta.)